-Last week, WBA launched the [LINK 0] : social transformation scoping report.
+Last week the World Benchmarking Alliance launched the Social transformation scoping report.
 The report sets out our thinking and proposed approach to ensuring appropriate social criteria are included in every WBA benchmark – across systems and industries – and is now open for consultation until September.

 On Wednesday 12 May we will hold two webinars at 11:00 and 17:00 CET to provide an overview of the proposed approach and kick off our consultations.

 The aim of the webinars is to explore the social transformation within WBA’s broader model of systems transformation.
 The session will be run by Dan Neale, Social Transformation Lead, and Shamistha Selvaratnam, Research Analyst.
 The following points will be covered during the session:

 - What is the social transformation?